 2. Internal Validity

-This validity tests whether the survey questions actually explain the outcome that is being researched.
+This validity test determines whether the survey questions actually explain the outcome that is being researched.
 In our student engagement example, the researcher needs to ask questions that help identify factors that influence engagement.
+To ensure internal validity, these questions should be designed to measure the same construct, capturing the underlying concept of engagement.
+Internal validity also ensures that the survey is measuring the true value of the intended variable, not just providing consistent or reliable results.
 So, you would want to focus on the relationship between independent variables (e.g., grade point average, participation in extracurricular activities, level of truancy, disciplinary action taken, and so on) and the dependent variable (e.g., likelihood of engagement).

 3. Statistical Validity

 This type of survey validity refers to representativeness.
 In the student survey, for example, let’s say you conclude that the average level of engagement is a 7.
-But, how many students responded?
-If there’s 300 students, and only 10 responded, statistical validity is poor.
+But how many students responded?
+If there are 300 students, and only 10 responded, statistical validity is poor.
 To improve statistical validity, more students must participate.

 4. Construct Validity

-This looks at survey design, e.g. the wording of the questions and the flow of questions.
-It also seeks to eliminate survey bias and leading or loaded questions, the former which, intentionally or unintentionally, persuades the participant to answer in a particular way, the latter which asks multiple questions within one question.
+This looks at survey design, e.g., the wording of the questions and the flow of questions.
+It also seeks to eliminate survey bias and leading or loaded questions, the former of which, intentionally or unintentionally, persuades the participant to answer in a particular way, and the latter, which asks multiple questions within one question.
+Additionally, questions should not be based solely on one perspective or assumption, as this can compromise the validity of the responses.

 5. Face Validity

 As the name implies, this form of validity takes your questions at face value: Do the items in the survey look like they’ll measure what they’re intended to measure?
-No mathematical formulas, no in-depth hypothesizing, just a good old fashioned judgment call.
-If a researcher doesn’t trust their judgment, or wants a second opinion, a survey expert may be asked to conduct a face validity check.
+No mathematical formulas, no in-depth hypothesizing, just a good old-fashioned judgment call.
+If a researcher doesn’t trust their judgment or wants a second opinion, a survey expert may be asked to conduct a face validity check.
+Survey questions can also be tested by experts to ensure they appear to measure the intended construct.

 6. Content Validity